Aliases for EIF3E Gene

 GeneCards Summary for EIF3E Gene

 EIF3E (Eukaryotic Translation Initiation Factor 3 Subunit E) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
+Among its related pathways are Hepatitis C and RNA transport.
 GO annotations related to this gene include poly(A) RNA binding and translation initiation factor activity.

 UniProtKB/Swiss-Prot for EIF3E Gene